Environmental Health and Safety

 EH&S along with faculty and staff from across the campus have created a laboratory safety policy.
+The policy comes about through a rigerous peer-review process, risk assessments of individual laboratories (contact EH&S for more info on the risk assessment), and common practice and doctrine across the scientific spectrum.
 This policy applies to all UT Tyler owned, leased or operated facilities.
 The program describes the basic do's and don'ts inside all labs, shops and studios within these spaces.
 The policy can be found here:

 The Laboratory Safety Policy also includes addenda to safety programs for many specialized areas on campus including the different laboratories, shops and art studios.
 These programs can be found here:

-- Biosafety Program - this program features safety measures to aid in the safe practices unique to biology labs.
+Biosafety Program - required by Universities receiving federal funds for research, this program features safety measures to aid in the safe practices unique to biology labs.
 This program follows BMBL guidelines for work inside biology, microbiology and molecular biology laboratories.
-These guidelines are a requirement by many labs receiving some state and national funding.

 University Wide Programs: